HarishDeepak/rg-segearth-ov3/cyclist_painpoints/README.md

 Finding where cyclists are exposed to fast, unprotected traffic — using OpenStreetMap road-network data only, validated in QGIS.

+This project looks for roads that may feel unsafe or uncomfortable for cyclists by using OpenStreetMap road data.

+## Problem Statement

+Cyclists often have to ride on roads that are fast, busy, and not protected by bike lanes or other cycling infrastructure.
+OpenStreetMap contains road and cycling tags, but it does not directly say which roads are the biggest problems for cyclists.
+This project tries to find those roads for one locked study area.

+## Goal

+The goal is to identify road segments that:
+- are classified as primary, secondary, or tertiary roads
+- do not have cycling protection, such as a bike lane or cycle track
+- are likely to be the most important places to look first when improving cycling safety

+## What This Project Does

+This project:
+- locks one study area using a fixed bounding box
+- downloads the road network from OpenStreetMap using OSMnx
+- reads the highway and cycleway tags for each road segment
+- marks roads as unprotected when they have no cycling infrastructure
+- saves the results as CSV, GeoJSON, and an HTML map preview

+## Important Notes

+- This project uses OpenStreetMap data only
+- It does not use orthophotos or image segmentation
+- It is CPU-only
+- The bbox is kept fixed so results stay comparable across runs

 ## Goal

 Cities publish road networks, but "which roads are dangerous for cyclists"